zzal/cakephp-hash/README.md

 This is simply a wrapper package to help you use the awesome cakePHP’s Hash class in your non-cakePHP project (using composer).
-This helper class let you manipulate complexe PHP arrays using Xpath-like syntax.
+This helper class let you manipulate complex PHP arrays using Xpath-like syntax.

 [See cakePHP documentation.](http://book.cakephp.org/2.0/en/core-utility-libraries/hash.html)